-- 1 Before providing the quantitative assessment of the impacts of each response option in addressing - 2 mitigation, adaptation, desertification, land degradation and food security in section 6.3, the integrated - 3 response options are descried in section 6.2.1 and any context specificities in the effects are noted.
+- 1 Before providing the quantitative assessment of the impacts of each response option in addressing - 2 mitigation, adaptation, desertification, land degradation and food security in section 6.4, the integrated - 3 response options are descried in section 6.3.1 and any context specificities in the effects are noted.

-4 6.2.1 Integrated response options based on land management
+6.3.1 Integrated response options based on land management

-5 6.2.1.1 Integrated response options based on land management in agriculture
+5 6.3.1.1 Integrated response options based on land management in agriculture

-- 6 Integrated response options based on land management in agriculture are described in Table 6.5, 7 which also notes any context specificities in the effects of the response options and provides the - 7 which also no8 evidence base.
+- 6 Integrated response options based on land management in agriculture are described in Table 6.5, - 7 which also notes any context specificities in the effects of the response options and provides the - 8 evidence base.

-9 6.2.1.2 Integrated response options based on land management in forests
+9 6.3.1.2 Integrated response options based on land management in forests

-- 10 Integrated response options based on land management in forests are described in Table 6.6, which 11 also notes any context specificities in the effects of the response options and provides the evidence - 12 base.
+- 10 Integrated response options based on land management in forests are described in Table 6.6, which - also notes any context specificities in the effects of the response options and provides the evidence - 12 base.

-13 6.2.1.3 Integrated response options based on land management of soils
+13 6.3.1.3 Integrated response options based on land management of soils

-14 Integrated response options based on land management of soils are described in Table 6.7, which also 15 notes any context specificities in the effects of the response options and provides the evidence base.
+- 14 Integrated response options based on land management of soils are described in Table 6.7, which also - notes any context specificities in the effects of the response options and provides the evidence base.

-16 6.2.1.4 Integrated response options based on land management of all/other ecosystems
+16 6.3.1.4 Integrated response options based on land management of all/other ecosystems

-- 17 Integrated response options based on land management in all/other ecosystems are described in Table - 6.8, which also notes any context specificities in the effects of the response options and provides theevidence base.
+- 17 Integrated response options based on land management in all/other ecosystems are described in Table - 18 6.8, which also notes any context specificities in the effects of the response options and provides the - 19 evidence base.

-206.2.1.5Integrated response options based on land management specifically for carbon dioxide21removal (CDR)
+20 6.3.1.5 Integrated response options based on land management specifically for carbon dioxide removal (CDR)

-- 22 Integrated response options based on land management specifically for CDR are described in Table - 6.9, which also notes any context specificities in the effects of the response options and provides the evidence
+- 22 Integrated response options based on land management specifically for CDR are described in Table - 23 6.9, which also notes any context specificities in the effects of the response options and provides the - 24 evidence base.

-Table 6.5 Integrated response options based on land management in agriculture --- --
+Table 6.5 Integrated response options based on land management in agriculture